Board Members

 Chris White has spent his career as a manufacturer and employer in the Hamilton area for most of his life.
 Chris has been in the equipment manufacturing industry for many years and currently owns and operates Fruitland Manufacturing in Stoney Creek.
 He continues to be an advocate for the development of technical trades at his company and is working with various groups to create opportunities for employment through educational programs in the Hamilton area.

-Chris hopes to bring his business acumen and analytical skills to assist in the development of key goals and objectives for Neighbour to Neighbour.
+Chris hopes to bring his business acumen and analytical skills to assist in the development of key goals and objectives for Neighbour 2 Neighbour.